bioretics/rer3d-map/geoportale3d_CHANGES.md

 Geoportale3D change log
 =======================

+### 1.4.0 - 25/01/2018
+* Updated to TerriaMap of 10/11/2017 and terriajs v.
+5.5.4.
+* Added to SharePanel new features: save screenshot to file on local disk; save/load map config from/to file on local disk.
+* Enabled coordinate conversion panel with new features: goto coordinates; grab coordinates from last picked point.
+* Some words and sentences translated to italian language.
+* Some minor layout and style changes.

 ### 1.3.0 - 29/11/2017
 * Fixed packages versions.
 * Fixed a accessibility issues (link in "Condividi" panel).